ritza-co/Codecov/CodeCov Draft.md

   layout: "reach, diff, flags, files"
 ```

-This configuration sets a target coverage of 30% for both the entire project and individual patches, and specifies the layout for comments on pull requests.
+This configuration sets a target coverage of 30% for both the entire project and individual patches and specifies the layout for comments on pull requests.

 To ensure that there are no errors in the `codecov.yml` file, it is best to make use of the Codecov VSCode [extension](https://marketplace.visualstudio.com/items?itemName=Codecov.codecov) to assist with validation.